SeldonIO/seldon-core/docs/install.md

 To install seldon-core on a Kubernetes cluster you have several choices:

+ * If you have a Google Cloud Platform account you can install via the [GCP MarketPlace](https://console.cloud.google.com/marketplace/details/seldon-portal/seldon-core).

+For CLI installs:

  * Decide on which package manager to use, we support:
    * Helm
    * Ksonnet